PatrickR89/learning-ios/README.md

 challenge-d99 / Memory Game - usage of Combine, Realm, CryptoSwift, Coordinator pattern and more... :https://github.com/PatrickR89/learning-ios/tree/challenge-d99-memory-game/project-99

 Last two branches are not merged to main, due to their merge delay on Bitbucket.

+One more important note: For all projects in this repository SwiftLint is used for help to write cleaner and more readable code.